alperenustun/ShiftyTwitchBotv2/README.md

 # ShiftyTwitchBotv2

-Twitch.tv integrated chat bot with a client side UI.
+Twitch.tv integrated chat bot with a UI.